 The ColourPop Double Entendre Palette is a ColourPop original (meaning it wasn’t part of a collab).
 It contains 12 x 0.85g eyeshadow pans in a range of warm neutral shades.
 Many people believe it’s a dupe for the Tartelette Toasted palette.
 The shades range from cool to warm nude shades in matte & metallic finishes.

 Related Reading: ColourPop Double Entendre VS. Give It To Me Straight

-Not including the cardboard packaging the palette came in the Double Entendre has the same palette design as the I Think I Love You Palette.
+Not including the cardboard packaging the palette came in the Double Entendre has the same palette design as the I Think I Love You Palette (no longer available).
 It’s a nice design but as a makeup collector I don’t like that I wouldn’t be able to easily distinguish between the two palettes once I discard the cardboard box.

 I expected a few more cool neutrals in the DE palette.
 The product description promised them and the photos of the palette online looked like it had a mix of both.
 Once I started playing with it I noticed that many of the shades that appeared cool to me (Nip Slip & Send Noodles in the bottom row) had a warm orange undertone.
 I enjoy wearing orange eyeshadow but I wasn’t counting on most of the browns to pull extra warm.

 I love the ratio of mattes to metallics in this palette.
 The amount of mattes makes the DE palette more wearable for daytime but I can also pull in a metallic gold or bronze for evening.
 The three metallic shades are beautiful!
 I really do adore ColourPop’s metallic pressed eyeshadow formula.